 Together with CulturGrit, we are overhauling our organizational voice to ensure that any messaging we do is centering and respecting the dignity, value, and agency of people affected by forced displacement.
 We have also strengthened our media consent practices so that clients who are willing to share their story with us have the power to make a full and informed choice over how it may be used in our communications.

 The individual and collective learning has been tremendous, and we recognize that this journey is long and ongoing.
 We are committed to continue engaging our DEI consultant, and we have earmarked resources for each individual national organization to hire a local consultant so that their DEI journey is also culturally intelligent and meets the needs of the local environment.
 We want DEI to become part of our organizational DNA.

 Asylum Access carefully builds partnerships with local organizations that are equitable, transparent, and sensitive to power dynamics.
 We are careful to not “gatekeep,” meaning we will not stand in the way of direct relationships between local actors and donors, policymakers and other influential actors.
-These principles are enshrined in an internal Partnerships Guidelines document, currently in development.
+These principles are enshrined in our Building Equitable Partnerships Position Paper.

 Partnering with Refugee and Civil Society Leaders

 We want to share as much of our policy change advocacy experience as possible with refugee leaders so that they are well-positioned to do the same and more in their contexts.

 We form equitable coalitions with refugee-led and host community-led organizations in order to jointly secure funding and expand their legal empowerment and advocacy programs.